jhol/symbiflow-arch-defs/ice40/README.md

    * [`arch/ice40-virt`](arch/ice40-virt) - Real iCE40 layout and tiles but
      using make up interconnects.
-Verilog to Routing architecture definition isn't able to generate /exactly/ model the iCE40 routing interconnects, but this is pretty close.
+Verilog to Routing architecture definition isn't able to /exactly/ model the iCE40 routing interconnects, but this is pretty close.

    * [`arch/ice40`](arch/ice40) - Real iCE40 layout and tiles and real
      interconnects generated from